ShashankVM/extract_audio/README.md

 # extract_audio
-Bash script to convert video files to mp3 format
+Bash script to convert video files to mp3 format using ffmpeg